bartlomiejn/redux/README.md

 # redux-swift

 GitHub repository browser app.
-Architecture based on a hybrid of VIPER and Redux patterns.
+Architecture based on a hybrid of VIPER and Redux pattern.